 for all $\vec v\in H^{\cu;1}_{0;.,0}(Q) $. \\ If additionally $\vec j_a\in L^2(Q;\R^d)$ then there exist positive constants $c_\phi$, $c_\phi^c$, $c_\psi$, and $c_f$ such that

-\end{theorem} To prove this theorem we will use a Galerkin method and split the proof in three different steps.
+\end{thm} To prove this theorem we will use a Galerkin method and split the proof into three different steps.
 First, we prove the existence in Proposition~\ref{prop:Existence_H1_drhs}.
 Then, we show the uniqueness in Proposition~\ref{prop:Uniqueness_H1_drhs}.
 In the end, we derive the norm estimates in Proposition~\ref{prop:inequalDepRhs} and discuss the dependencies of the coefficients $c_\phi$, $c_\phi^c$, $c_\psi$, and $c_f$.